|Home > Browse Our Collection > Computers > Philips > Philips P2000T

 Although the Teletext video chip permitted a quick entry into the home computer market, it was also the major weakness of the P2000T.
 Using the Teletext standard in itself was not a bad idea because it did support eight colours and rudimentary graphics.
 But unlike later entries in the home computer market which also supported a Teletext display mode, such as the BBC computer and the Oric Atmos, the P2000T did not support a high resolution display mode.
 This made it very difficult to develop interesting games for it.

 As a result, the P2000T had only limited success, and Philips later replaced it with their MSX machines.
 The machine did gain popularity in The Netherlands, especially in the areas of science, education, and data communications (videotex).

-The P2000M incorporated two 5,25-inch floppy disk drives beside a built-in monochrome screen.
+The P2000M incorporated two 5.25-inch floppy disk drives beside a built-in monochrome screen.
 It could run CP/M or Microsoft BASIC applications, depending on the cartridge used.
-It was incompatible with the P2000T in the way it handled display of special characters (color, "graphics mode"), which made most P2000T games unplayable.
+It was incompatible with the P2000T in the way it handled display of special characters (colour, "graphics mode"), which made most P2000T games unplayable.